RediSearch/RediSearch/docs/Commands.md

     * **Pipeline creation time** - Creation time of execution plan including iterators, result processors and reducers creation.
     * **Iterators profile** - Index iterators information including their type, term, count and time data.
   Inverted-index iterators have in addition the number of elements they contain.
+Hybrid vector iterators returning the top results from the vector index in batches, include the number of batches.
     * **Result processors profile** - Result processors chain with type, count and time data.

 #### Example